IQSS/dataverse/doc/sphinx-guides/source/api/apps.rst

 repo2docker
 ~~~~~~~~~~~

-repo2docker is a command line tool that allows you to spin up a Docker container from a Dataverse DOI.
+repo2docker is a command line tool that allows you to create and start a
+Docker image from a code repository that follows the [reproducible executable environment specification](https://repo2docker.readthedocs.io/en/latest/specification.html). repo2docker supports Dataverse DOIs to find and retrieve repositories.

 https://github.com/jupyter/repo2docker/blob/master/repo2docker/contentproviders/dataverse.py